joeyPark8/waitfor/README.md

 # waitfor

-A site for waiting sth.
+A new for waiting sth.

 ## Getting Started